wmay/nominate/README.md

 The 'nominate' gem, to run W- and DW-NOMINATE from Ruby

+W-NOMINATE uses rollcall votes to map legislators along a political spectrum.
+In American state and federal elections, it typically finds the traditional left-right spectrum.
+DW-NOMINATE uses legislators who have served in multiple legislative sessions to compare sessions and track changes through time.

 Requirements
 ------------

 * Linux
 * R
-In Ubuntu: sudo apt-get install r-base r-base-dev
+In Ubuntu: <code>sudo apt-get install r-base r-base-dev</code>
 * GFortran (only for DW-NOMINATE)
-In Ubuntu: sudo apt-get install gfortran
+In Ubuntu: <code>sudo apt-get install gfortran</code>

 Example